 For more information about riding the historic train, visit the official website.
 Tickets can be bought at the station.

-Things to see and do in Palma de Mallorca: map
+Things to do in Palma de Mallorca – map

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Palma de Mallorca, Spain.
+HOW TO USE THIS MAP: Above you will find a detailed map with tips on things to do in Palma de Mallorca, Spain.
 Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the guide.
+You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Palma de Mallorca travel guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 What to taste in Palma de Mallorca?